gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

     4. Experience with ML tools (scikit-learn, caret, tensorflow, etc) if any
     5. Link to Github/Gitlab etc repo if any
     6. Experience with Latex, Markdown, Quarto, reveal.js, etc

+### Opportinity, preferences
+CEU is an equal opportunity employer and values geographical and gender diversity, thus encouraging applications from women and/or other underrepresented groups.

+The job is based in Vienna or online.
+Mild preference may be give to applicants who are (i) current or former students of CEU, (ii) based in Vienna, or (iii) current students in the European Union.